Gloria Casarez: Community organizing and leadership

-Pioneering leadership in LGBT advocacy: the establishment of Philadelphia's Office of LGBT Affairs
+Establishment of Philadelphia's Office of LGBT Affairs

 Starting in the mid-1980s, successive Philadelphia mayors created various boards and commissions to focus on the needs of sexual minority and LGBT communities.
 In 1984, Mayor Wilson Goode established the first Philadelphia Commission on Sexual Minorities, appointing Darlene Garner as its executive director.
 David Acosta, founder of GALAEI, became the first Latino appointed to the commission.
 In 1990, Oscar Garcia-Vera was named co-chair of the Commission under Mayor Goode and continued in this role during Mayor Ed Rendell's tenure.
 In 2001, Mayor John F. Street formed a 15-member board to advise him on LGBT issues, mirroring Mayor Goode's commission.
 From 2001 to 2008, Michael Hinson Jr. served as the Assistant Managing Director under Mayor Street and as the liaison to the LGBT community.

 In 2008, Casarez made history when Mayor Michael Nutter appointed her as Philadelphia's first Director of LGBT Affairs.
 Mayor Nutter established the Office of LGBT Affairs by executive order that same year.
 This appointment marked the first time a salaried position within the Mayor's Office was dedicated to serving the LGBT community directly from Philadelphia City Hall.
 At the press conference announcing her appointment, Casarez vowed to "represent the community with authenticity, integrity, and respect."